-Artificial intelligence is no longer a futuristic concept for restaurants; it's the engine running front-of-house decisions, predicting no-shows, and personalizing guest experiences at scale.
+Artificial intelligence is no longer a futuristic concept for restaurants.
+It's the engine running front-of-house decisions, predicting restaurant no-shows, and personalizing guest experiences at scale.

-From major chains like McDonald's to independent fine-dining operators, AI in restaurants is moving from experimental to essential.
-This guide breaks down exactly where and how AI is being used, what the measurable benefits are, and how newer platforms like Eat App's Navi are bringing enterprise-grade AI intelligence to restaurants of every size.
+This guide breaks down exactly where and how AI is being used, what the measurable benefits are, and how platforms like Eat App's are bringing enterprise-grade intelligence to restaurants of every size.

 10 Real AI use cases in restaurants right now